ljsinclair/featurebase-docs/docs/cloud/cloud-databases/cloud-db-states.md

 nav_order: 11
 ---

-# What states can my Database have?
+# What states can my Cloud database have?
 {: .no_toc }

 FeatureBase databases can have different states depending on a number of conditions.